Lukasdotcom/fantasy-manager/README.md

 5. Then for every type of league (Bundesliga, EPL, etc) there are 2 pieces of data collected:
    1. Active Users - The number of Active Users in a league with that type.
    2. Users - The number of users in a league of this type.
+6. The total number of users using dark or light theme.
+7. From the active users the total of the dark and light theme.
+8. The total number of users using a certain language.
+9. From the active users the total of a certain language.